 Trojan horse looks genuine on the internet, but in reality it’s a dangerous malware.
 This enables non-programmers to buy Zeus in the black market and perform cybercrimes against their target victim.
 Per the 2010 reports, a Zeus package starts at about $3,000 and if there is a requirement of any extra modules, it goes up to $10000.

-Zeus Trojan is used to gain access to banking credentials through keystroke logging, man-in-the-middle attacks, it is also deployed to install the CryptoLocker ransomware.
+What is Zeus Trojan?
+It is used to gain access to banking credentials through keystroke logging, man-in-the-middle attacks, it is also deployed to install the CryptoLocker ransomware.

 What Zeus Virus Does to Computers?

 Zeus has two key capabilities:

 It creates a botnet by a secretly formed network of corrupted machines controlled and monitored by a command and control server and a malicious author.
 The malware author typically steals an enormous amount of information and also performs attacks on a large-scale.